 On the ground, a group of ants was surrounding a spider, attacking it.
 Spider was fighting back, running around, but there were too many ants and it finally turned right and turned left and stayed still and they climbed all over it.
 I wondered if it expected someone to save it.
 Was I supposed to understand how it felt to be hunted, to be food and not know what to do?
 I imagined its whitish eggs nestled in some cobweb somewhere, spherical, safe, thinking their mother would come back.

-“It came in a dream,” he said, and then he told me his dream from years ago, in which he saw himself holding the Host, eyes closed.
-“The priest I asked said it was a personal call,” he said, and I heard in his voice his belief.
+“It came in a dream,” he said, and told me his dream from years ago, in which he saw himself holding the Host, eyes closed.
+“The priest I asked said it was a personal call,” he said.
+And I heard in his voice his belief.
 Even though I understood what he meant, I still let my mind drift and wondered if there were people who received public calls.
-The more we stayed together, the more the days seemed to race past as if in a hurry and, with me immersed in his presence, in his talking and my listening, time leaked so profusely that I kept forgetting to ask him certain things that bothered me.
+The more we stayed together, the more the days seemed to race past and, with me immersed in his presence, in his talking and my listening, time leaked so profusely that I kept forgetting to ask him certain things that bothered me.

-Three Sundays ago, we stood at the security post at the main gate where new obituary posters were pasted every week behind the cracked glass.
-Light from the evening sun splattered on the glass, a disfigured rainbow, like money spent extravagantly, like a woman screaming in a quiet chapel.
+Three Sundays ago, we stood at the security post at the Main Gate where new obituary posters were pasted every week behind the cracked glass.
+Light from the evening sun splattered on the glass, a disfigured rainbow, like money spent extravagantly, or like a nun screaming in a quiet chapel.
 We stood looking.
-There was a fair-complexioned woman with a pointed nose and slender face, like a Fulani or maybe those beautiful beggars who resemble women and children in Biblical films.
+There was a fair-complexioned woman with a pointed nose and slender face, like a Fulani, or maybe like those beautiful beggars who resemble women and children in Biblical films.
 Above her was PAINFUL EXIT and beside her, enclosed in a red circle, was the number 46.
 The frail old man in traditional wear next to her had GLORIOUS TRANSITION because he was ninety-five years old.

 “Lee, look,” Bro Chigaemezu pointed at the poster in front of him.
 It was a boy, black-and-white, beside 23 YEARS OLD.
 Like a photo taken in 1960.
 “Just died on Thursday.”
 The poster said: QUIETLY CALLED TO THE BOSOM OF THE LORD AFTER A FATAL ACCIDENT.